Eligibility requirements

 Final selections and pairings will be made by the A&CI manager based on the following criteria:

-- strength and clarity of details provided by mentee applications
+- strength and clarity of details provided in submitted applications

 - artistic merit of committed project identified by mentees seeking mentor support